PagerDuty/pagerduty-rabbitmq-plugins/README.md

 on Ubuntu Bionic).
 Restarting RabbitMQ will make all the plugins available. `rabbitmq-plugins enable <plugin-name>` will then enable the plugin you want to use.
 Please check the plugin documentation first though for extra details.

+Note that it is best to run this on the target platform; while compiled `.beam` files are portable, it might be that plugin code (indirectly) depends on applications that have native functions; in that case, the `.ez` file will contain platform-dependent object code.

 # License

 Copyright 2019, PagerDuty Inc.